The issue explained

 One of the most obvious benefits of clean water, decent toilets and good hygiene is that people are healthier.

 The other side of the coin is that without these essentials, diseases such as diarrhoea and acute respiratory infections spread.
-Children are especially vulnerable.
-Mothers too - pregnant women need to have access to clean water, toilets and be in a hygienic environment to have the best chances of a healthy pregnancy and safe delivery.
+Children are especially vulnerable, as well as pregnant women, who need clean water, toilets and a hygienic environment to have the best chance at a healthy pregnancy and safe delivery.

 Our approach

-In our influencing work, we are working hard to ensure that greater funding and action within the health sector is targeted at clean water, toilets and hygiene.
+In our influencing work, we are working hard to ensure that greater funding and action within the health sector target clean and accessible water, toilets, and hygiene for patients, staff, and visitors.